-\"An applicant for employment with a sealed record on file with the commissioner of probation may answer 'no record' with respect to an inquiry relative to prior arrests, court appearances or convictions.
-In addition, any applicant for employment with a sealed record on file with the commissioner of probation may answer 'no record' with respect to an inquiry relative to prior arrests, court appearances of delinquency or as a child in need of services which did not result in a complaint transferred to the Superior Court for criminal prosecution."
+"An applicant for employment with a sealed record on file with the commissioner of probation may answer 'no record' with respect to an inquiry relative to prior arrests, court appearances or convictions.
+In addition, any applicant for employment with a sealed record on file with the commissioner of probation may answer 'no record' with respect to an inquiry relative to prior arrests, court appearances and adjudications in all cases of delinquency or as a child in need of services which did not result in a complaint transferred to the Superior Court for criminal prosecution."